ALBA-Synchrotron/apg/CONTRIBUTING.md

 # CONTRIBUTING:

-If you find any mistake in this guide or think can improve it somehow, the easiest way to contribute is by **directly editting it online**.
+If you find any mistake in this guide or think can improve it somehow, the easiest way to contribute is by [directly editting it online](https://docs.gitlab.com/ee/user/project/repository/web_editor.html).

 Do not worry, if you do not have write access, GitLab will automatically create a personal fork and submit a Merge Request, so we can review your changes before